koivunej/aoc/2019/README.md

 Day2: Nothing special, tried out `go`...
 Got my source code file overwritten by the compiler.

 Day3: Iterator training, deep error propagation, generic `Point<T>`...
 Suprised I passed in the end.

+Day4: Failed to try out anything, there were no complications.
+Possible optimizations yes but I am not interested in those.